Data Theft: Never too small to worry about vulnerabilities

 Small Business, Big Danger: Data Breaches Aren’t Just for Giants

 A staggering 83% of organisations experienced at least one data breach in 2022.
 This doesn’t account for the many businesses that won’t ever know they have been breached.
-In fact, 61% of the 2022 breaches were in businesses with less than 1000 employees, with 60% of these SMBs out of business within 6 months.
+61% of the 2022 breaches were in businesses with less than 1000 employees, with 60% of these SMBs out of business within 6 months.
 The average cost to recover from a data breach is around £20,000.
 But this excludes reputational damage attributable to a breach.
-Loss of customer trust, shareholder concerns and the lasting impact on brand reputation raise the average closer to a more concerning $5 million.
+Loss of customer trust, shareholder concerns, and the lasting impact on brand reputation raise the average closer to a more concerning $5 million.

 Data breaches are an all-pervasive and persistent threat.
 Businesses that have survived one breach find themselves 83% likely to encounter a repeat incident within a year.